 When you have watery eyes, that discharge can pool in the corner of them overnight.
 So you may wake up with eye crust.

-While you may feel inclined to rub your eyes, you really do not want to be poking your eyes with dirty hands.
-This can spread infection and lead to irritation if your eyes are not already infected or irritated.
+You may feel inclined to rub your eyes.
+But, you do not want to touch your eyes with dirty hands.
+This can spread infection and lead to irritation.

 If you have a stye or pink eye, you will need to treat it so it does not lead to vision damage.